Skip to content

 windows 11 remember window locations based on monitor

-Windows 11 remember window locations based on monitor
+Windows 11 remembers window locations based on monitor

 How to Enable or Disable Remembering Window Positions Using the Registry (Advanced)

-Warning: Editing the Registry can affect how your PC works.
-Make sure to back up your Registry before you make any changes. 🚨 Admin privileges required for this method.
+Be aware that editing the Registry can affect how your PC runs.
+Make sure to back up your Registry before you make any changes. 🚨 You’ll need administrator privileges to use this method.

 To Enable (This is the default setting):